joel-day/LeetCode-Workspace/README.md

 # 12. Integer to Roman
 #### Intuition:
+- To avoid creating new varibles, the input integer is reused by subtracting the value of each output roman numeral as we go.
-- Dictionary iteration order is not guaranteed.
-When the order is importaint, use a list > dict.
+- Use a list as opposed to a dict for the roman numerals.
+Dictionary iteration order is not guaranteed.
+Because the order is importaint, use a list.

 #### Approach:
+- Create a list of each unique pair of roman numerals and their values, ordered from largest to smallest.
+- Iterate through the list, if the target integer is greater than the value of the roman numeral, append that numeral to the results list and subtract the value of that numeral from the target integer.
+- Advance to the next (lower) roman numeral only when the input is less than the numeral value.

 #### Complexity:
  - Time Complexity: ( O(n) ) — Linear growth dependent on the input number size.